-We are also investing in the construction of a new 20 megalitre Water Treatment Plant to complement the existing Tamavua Water Treatment Plant, with a total cost of \$12 million.
+- 163. We are also investing in the construction of a new 20megalitre Water Treatment Plant to complement the existing Tamavua Water Treatment Plant with a total cost of \$12 million.
 This initiative will benefit 230,000 people living along the Suva to Lami corridor and parts of Nasinu.
-It will enhance treatment capacity, allow for faster implementation timelines and support future expansion to meet increasing water demand within these densely populated areas.

-In addition, WAF has begun works for the development of a new water treatment plant in Navua, as well as a new water supply scheme in the Wainadoi area that will have a coverage area from Naboro to Nabukavesi, with the potential to extend towards Togalevu and Naimelimeli in Navua.
-Furthermore, WAF is looking into extending water supply services from Veinuqa to Kasavu in Tailevu, as well as from Naqali to Lomaivuna in Naitasiri.

-In the Western Division, we are upgrading the water mains which will benefit around 80,000 people living within and along the Dreketi Feeder Road, Vuda, Wairabetia, Nadi Airport, Nadi Back Road and Sabeto Road areas, focussing on improved and consistent water supply.
-We are also investing in water extensions to previously unserved communities such as those in the Korovuto area in Nadi, and in the Coral Coast region in the Votua area in Sigatoka.
-Furthermore, water source improvement works have been allocated as well to improve water supply services with the proposed works for Qalau and Nasivi intakes in Ra and Tavua respectively, and rehabilitation works for Nadrou and Varaciva pump stations in Ba.
+It will enhance treatment capacity, allow for faster implementation timelines, and support future expansion to meet increasing water demand within these densely populated areas. - 164.
+In addition, the Water Authority of Fiji has begun works for the development of a new water treatment plant in Navua as well as a new water supply scheme in the Wainadoi area that will have a coverage area from Naboro to Nabukavesi, with the potential to extend towards Togalevu and Naimelimeli in Navua.
+Furthermore, the Water Authority of Fiji is looking into extending water supply services from Veinuqa to Kasavu in Tailevu as well as from Naqali to Lomaivuna in Naitasiri. - 165.
+In the Western Division, we are upgrading the water mains which will benefit around 80,000 people living within and along Dreketi Feeder Road, Vuda, Wairabetia, Nadi Airport, Nadi Back Road and Sabeto Road areas, focusing on improved and consistent water supply.
+We are also investing in water extensions to previously unserved communities such as those in the Korovuto area in Nadi, and the Coral Coast region in the Votua area in Sigatoka.
+Furthermore, water source improvement works has been allocated as well to improve water supply services with the proposed works for Qallau and Nasivi intakes in Ra and

+Tavua respectively and rehabilitation works for Nadrou and Varaciva pump stations in Ba.

-In the Northern Division, we are upgrading the Benau Water Treatment Plant, as well as water mains upgrade to Rara and Volanau in Labasa, which includes improvement works for Naidriva in Savusavu as well.
-In addition, the WAF has begun works for the proposed Wainivasa Water Source in Taveuni.
-In addition, a planned 19 kilometre watermain extension from Wailevu to Tabia along the Cross-Island Road will be undertaken, with a new water pump station and the construction of a 2-megalitre reservoir in Vatudova.
+- 166. In the Northern Division, we are upgrading the Benau Water Treatment Plant, as well as water mains upgrade to Rara and Volanau in Labasa and this includes improvement works for Naidriva in Savusavu as well.
+In addition, the Water Authority of Fiji has begun works for the proposed Wainivasa Water Source in Taveuni. - 167.
+In addition, a planned 19 kilometer watermain extension from Wailevu to Tabia and along the Cross-Island Road will be undertaken, with a new water pump station, and the construction of a 2-megalitre reservoir at Vatudova. - 168.
 Mr. Speaker Sir, Fiji's non-revenue water stands at almost 50 percent.
-Just so we are clear, "non-revenue water" is a fancy name for leaks from water pipes.
+Just so we are clear: "non-revenue water" is a fancy name for leaks from water pipes.
 In other words, half of all the water that is collected, treated and then distributed through the WAF pipe network never reaches the tap.
-That has been a longstanding issue, neglected for decades.
-In the upcoming financial year, we are committed to a strategic path aimed at reducing non-revenue water significantly from nearly 50 percent down to 20 percent over the next five years.
-That will leave us to attack the last 20 percent later, Mr. Speaker, Sir.

-In this context, we are partnering with a Spanish company under an innovative performancebased contract facilitated by the ADB whereby payments will be tied directly to the actual amount of non-revenue water reduced, meaning that the company gets paid only if it delivers real, verified improvements.
+This has been a long-standing issue, neglected for decades.
+In the upcoming financial year, we are committed to a strategic path aimed at reducing non-revenue water significantly, from nearly 50 percent down to 20 percent over the next 5 years.
+Then we will attack the last 20 percent. - 169.
+In this context, we are partnering with a Spanish company under an innovative performance-based contract facilitated by the Asian Development Bank, whereby payments will be tied directly to the actual amount of non-revenue water reduced - meaning the company gets paid only if it delivers real, verified improvements.
 This pioneering initiative marks a first for both Fiji and the Pacific region.